 - AutoLAWKS safety system

-- Knife has open-build frame, high carbon stainless steel blade, and the signature Carson Flipper
+- The knife has an open-build frame, high carbon stainless steel blade, and the signature Carson Flipper

 - An affordable everyday carry knife, the M16-10KZ features a dual hollow grind tanto-style blade available in plain edge and Triple-Point serration